momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Textures

-Maps will occasionally contain textures we don't want to include:
+Maps will sometimes contain textures that we don't want to include:

 - Pornography, racist memes, edgy stuff
-  - We're not overly strict about this -- relatively few maps we're aware of that have this issue, mainly old combat surf maps with "porn rooms".
+  - We're not overly strict about this and very few maps have this type of content.
-  - If something seems questionable and you're not sure, just ask in Discord.
+  - If something seems questionable and you're not sure about it, just ask in Discord.
-- Obviously copyrighted assets from other games / other IP
+- Obvious copyrighted assets from other games / other IP
   - See [map submission guidelines](/guide/map_submission/map_submission/#other-copyright-assets)
-  - This is often hard to tell and case-by-case, just look out for anything _extremely_ glaring.
+  - This is often hard to tell and is case-by-case.
+Just look out for anything _extremely_ glaring.
   - Again, ask in Discord if in doubt.

-Lumper's **Texture Browser** is a fast way to quickly review all textures in the map, and can replace any bad textures with a placeholder.
+Lumper's **Texture Browser** is a fast way to quickly review all textures in the map, and can be used to replace bad textures with placeholders.

 ![Lumper Texture Browser](/images/map_porting/lumper_texture_browser.png)